0x3f3f3f3f/Megumin.GameFramework.AI/UnityAI/Packages/com.megumin.ai.behaviortree/Note/BehaviorTree_Document_en.md

   Generates logs when the owner node specifies behavior occurs.

 ## ConditionDecorator
 The conditional decorator is a special decorator, represented by C↓, executed from top to bottom, and used to determine whether a node can enter.
 Commonly used conditional decorators include: CheckBool, CheckInt, CheckFloat, CheckString, CheckLayer, CheckTrigger, CheckEvent, CheckGameObject, MouseEvent, KeyCodeEvent.

 ## Write a new ConditionDecorator
-To create a new ConditionDecorator, you need to using `Megumin.GameFramework.AI` and `Megumin.GameFramework.AI.BehaviorTree` namespaces.
+To create a new ConditionDecorator, you need to using `Megumin.AI` and `Megumin.AI.BehaviorTree` namespaces.

 Inherits from the `ConditionDecorator` base class and overrides the `OnCheckCondition` method.
 It is also possible to inherit from the `CompareDecorator` base class and override the `GetResult` and `GetCompareTo` method.